mikymod/blog/content/post/gm_platformer_physics.md

 ------

+## General

+* Begin Step: check collisions if needed
+* Step: calculate velocities (must be defined in each child object)
+* End Step: move object (subpixel movement)

 ### Solids And Actors

 * Each object are AABB (axed-aligned bounding boxes)
 * Object size and position are integers
 * Solids are a static geometry
-* Actors are physical object that interacts with level geometry
+* Actors are physical object that interacts with solids
+* Solids never interacts with other solids
 * Actors and solids never overlap
-* Solids never interact with other solids

-## Actor Events

-* Begin Step: check collisions
-* Step: calculate velocities (must be defined in each child object)
-* End Step: move actor

 ## Actor Move

 * Check collision with solid each pixel

-## Solid move
+## Solid Move

 * Solid move through other solids w/o collides
 * Solid can carry or push an Actor